 Daniel T. Smith, Principal Investigator

-Daniel is an associate professor in Durham University’s Department of Psychology.
+Daniel is a professor in Durham University’s Department of Psychology.
 His research examines the interaction between the motor system, specifically the oculomotor system, and cognitive processes such as attention and working memory, with the goal to understand how activity in the motor system helps resolve competition between different representations in the visual system.
 The Motor Bias project attempts to distill the ideas he has developed over several years into a coherent framework we can use to predict how and when motor activity can influence perception.
-Thanks to an active collaboration with Stefan and Thomas, Dan apply these findings to developing novel techniques for neurorehabilitation.
+Thanks to an active collaboration with Thomas, Soazig and Stefan, Dan applies these findings to developing novel techniques for neurorehabilitation.
 He uses a variety of techniques in his research, including neuropsychological studies of people with brain injuries, lab-based studies with healthy participants, eye-tracking and neurostimulation (TMS / TDCS).
 Beyond the Motor Bias project, he is also interested in applying Achievement Goal Theory to understanding motivation in sport and exercise.
 You can follow his progress on twitter @AttentionLab.

 Stefan Van der Stigchel, Principal Investigator